AFLplusplus/AFLplusplus/docs/env_variables.md

   - AFL_NO_ARITH causes AFL to skip most of the deterministic arithmetics.
     This can be useful to speed up the fuzzing of text-based file formats.

+  - AFL_NO_SNAPSHOT will advice afl-fuzz not to use the snapshot feature if the snapshot lkm is loaded

   - AFL_SHUFFLE_QUEUE randomly reorders the input queue on startup.
 Requested by some users for unorthodox parallelized fuzzing setups, but not advisable otherwise.